You’ve probably seen it all over the place, those huge image sliders

 Select everything from the left to the right except the last part, so only the pink part in the next image remains:

-Now pick the eraser tool and click once, a dialog box will open and just hit OK, then press Backspace to delete all the remaining.
+Now pick the eraser tool and click once, a dialog box will open and

 Add these Layer Styles: